-These verses use a covenantal formula that we easily recognize from the book of Samuel.
-After Samuel inquires with the people of Israel whether any of them has a claim against him, and they admit that no one has such a claim, he asks that they seal this statement in a covenant.
-The witnesses summoned to such human covenant are god and his chosen king, as we read in 1 Samuel 12:5: “And he said to them, “YHWH is witness against you, and his anointed is witness this day, (in Hebrew: עד יהוה בכם ועד משיחו) that you have not found anything in my hand.”
-The people approve their undertaking in the covenant, using the formulaic answer due in such contexts, replying “He is witness (עד)”.
+These verses use a covenantal formula that we can easily recognize from the book of Samuel.
+After Samuel asks the people of Israel whether any of them has a claim against him, and they admit that no one has such a claim, he asks that they confirm their statement in a covenant.
+The witnesses summoned to this human covenant are God and his chosen king, as we read in 1 Samuel 12:5: “And he said to them, ‘YHWH is witness against you, and his anointed is witness this day, (in Hebrew: עד יהוה בכם ועד משיחו) that you have not found anything in my hand.’”
+The people assent to undertaking the covenant, replying with the formulaic answer appropriate in such contexts: “He is witness (עד).”
 The covenantal structure of this formula has been discussed extensively in scholarship and requires no further support.
-However, when we read the phrasing suggested by Paul, διαμαρτύρομαι ἐνώπιον τοῦ θεοῦ καὶ Χριστοῦ Ἰησοῦ, against the verses form 1 Samuel, we can clearly see that this is a rephrasing of the same oath formula, oath that is set by the very fact ‘god and his anointed’ are called as witnesses.
-(A similar use of this formula is found also in 1 Timothy 5, 21-22, this time mentioning additional divine entities as witnesses, a phenomenon known to us from several ancient near eastern treaties).
+However, when we read the line suggested by Paul, διαμαρτύρομαι ἐνώπιον τοῦ θεοῦ καὶ Χριστοῦ Ἰησοῦ, with the verses from 1 Samuel, we can clearly see that the epistle is rephrasing the same oath formula—a formula that is entered into by the fact that “God and his anointed” are called as witnesses.
+(A similar use of this formula is found in 1 Timothy 5:21-22, where additional divine entities are also called as witnesses, a phenomenon known to us from several Ancient Near Eastern treaties).

-So far, I have shown that biblical and early Christian sources reflect a tradition according to which to testify at or against one means to impose an oath on one.
-It is hard to use this raw material of linguistic insight to reach any decisive conclusions regarding the nature of the legal proceedings in antiquity in general.
-However, there are certain evidence regarding the role it played in the design of legal procedure in Jewish and Christian traditions from late antiquity.
-Indeed, it seems that the biblical terms were taken literally, to mean that the role of the witnesses in legal proceedings is to impose the sentence as an oath on the litigants.
+So far, I have shown that biblical and early Christian sources reflect a tradition in which to testify to or against another person means imposing an oath on him or her.
+This raw linguistic material does not necessarily allow us to reach any definitive general conclusions regarding the nature of legal proceedings in antiquity.
+However, there is certain evidence of the role it played in the design of legal procedures in Jewish and Christian traditions from late antiquity.
+Indeed, it seems that the biblical terms were taken literally to mean that the role of witnesses in legal proceedings is to impose the sentence as an oath on the litigants.
 I will conclude my talk by presenting one example for the prevalence of such traditions from the Gospel according to Mathew.

-In the Gospel according to Mathew chapter 18, we read of a legal or semi-legal procedure that is concluded by sentencing the defendant to excommunication.
-However, the details of this procedure have long troubled interpreters, since despite the fact it clearly involve witnesses, it does not seem to include any factual inquiry.
+Mathew chapter 18 discusses a legal or semi-legal procedure that is concluded by sentencing the defendant to excommunication.
+However, the details of this procedure have long troubled interpreters, since, despite the fact it clearly involves witnesses, it does not seem to include any factual inquiry.
 Let us recall the relevant verses:

 15 If your brother sins against you, go and tell him his fault, between you and him alone.
 If he listens to you, you have gained your brother.